AaronGullickson/lab_project/README.md

 The html document in this repository entitled "calculate_dissimilarity.pdf" gives the technical details of how *D* is calculated.

 For this assignment, I want you to calculate *D* for each metropolitan area.
 You will need to use the tract-level dataset to calculate this measure.
-You should write this code in the `organize_data.R` script under the "Calculate Dissimilarity Index" section.
+You should write most of this code in the `organize_data.R` script under the "Calculate Dissimilarity Index" section.
 You must do the following:

 - Create a calculateDissimilarity function that when given a dataset of tracts, will compute the dissimilarity index and return the results.
 - A for-loop or `lappy` command that uses the function above to actually calculate dissimilarity for each city.
 - Merge this dissimilarity index into the `met_area` dataset produced in the previous assignment.
+This code should be done in the "Merge data" section.

 ## R Markdown Assignment

-In this assignment, we will answer the research question that we began with for our mini-project: How does the relative size of the black population in a state affect the difference in occupational status between whites and blacks?
+In this assignment, we will finally answer the research question: How does the relative size of the black population and the level of black/white segregation in a city affect the difference in occupational status between whites and blacks?

-In your previous assignment, you already produced the models necessary to answer this question.
-In this assignment, I want you to to use R Markdown to report your findings, including the results of those models as well as some graphical displays of univariate distributions and bivariate relationships.
+Ultimately, I want you to report your results in a short PDF report from an R Markdown file.
+I give you freedom in thinking about how to get there, but you will ultimately need some OLS regression models that consider controls for the percent foreign born, percent college-educated, and unemployment in a city.
+You will also want to give some thought to graphical displays of the univariate and bivariate distributions of key variables.

-You can use the provided R Markdown Template file to get started.
-This file will give you some basic instructions about the structure of the report and what content should go into each section.
-The full data to analyze are available here.
+You can use the `report.Rmd` file in the repository as a skeleton for your report.
+This document contains some stub information about sectioning of the report and what should go into each section of the report.
+It also gives you templates for R code chunks that can produce figures and regression tables.
+You can do your initial analysis in the provided `analysis.R` script, create a separate `analysis.Rmd` file for the analysis, or just do the entire analysis in the `report.Rmd` document.
+I leave that choice up to you.

-When completed, you can upload your R Markdown (*.Rmd) file here.
+When your report is completed, be sure to commit the PDF file as well as the R Markdown file.
+Tag your release and you are done with this project!

 ## References